Reaction to the verdict in the O. J. Simpson criminal trial: Misunderstanding of DNA evidence

 Jeffrey Toobin, M. L. Rantala, and Vincent Bugliosi all claim the jurors misunderstood the DNA evidence in the case.
-Rantala based this on the claims they made in Madame Foreman.
+Rantala based this on the claims they made in Madam Foreman.
 Bess wrote she thought the blood at the crime scene belonged to Simpson's children while Cooley wrote she thought the blood actually belonged to criminalist Andrea Mazzola.
 In Outrage, Bugliosi opined they misunderstood the defense's argument because "contamination cannot change someone's DNA into someone else's" which is what the jurors apparently believed.
 Toobin wrote they misunderstood the facts of the case regarding the DNA evidence.
 Jackson wrote she thought Simpson's blood at the crime scene was there before the murders happened.
 Bess also admitted to not knowing that Simpson's blood was on the glove found at his home that Fuhrman allegedly planted.
 Cooley admitted to discarding blood evidence without any justification at all.
-The Juror Beatrice Wilson admitted that "I didn't understand the DNA stuff at all.
+Juror Beatrice Wilson admitted that "I didn't understand the DNA stuff at all.
 To me, it was a waste of time.
 It was way out there and carried absolutely no weight with me."

 The jurors stopped claiming there was reasonable doubt about the DNA evidence after learning that both of the forensic DNA experts for the defense, Henry Lee and Edward Blake, had rejected the contamination claim that Scheck and Neufeld argued.
 Blake also admitted that was the reason why he was dropped from the witness list.
 Cochran mentioned Blake in opening statements but never produced him as a witness, and in closing arguments, Clark had mentioned Blake's absence as proof the results were reliable.